plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Feats/Feats/Sniper.md

 > *You make even impossible shots with ease.*

-You gain the following abilities:
-* ♾️ — The normal and long range for your *Ranged Weapons* is doubled.
+♾️ — The normal and long range for your *Ranged Weapons* is doubled.